Thanet District: Transport

 Thanet is now linked to London by high-speed "Javelin" trains.

 The rail connections are via the Chatham Main Line through Margate to Ramsgate, and the Ashford to Ramsgate (via Canterbury West) line.
-New high-speed rail links from London to Thanet began in December 2009, and it is now possible to travel from Margate to St Pancras railway station at an average speed of 96 kmh (around 60 mph); maximum speed of 225 km/h (around 140 mph).
-This will form part of the UK's first true high-speed commuter service, according to the South Eastern Railway Company.
+New high-speed rail links from London to Thanet began in December 2009, and it is now possible to travel from Margate to St Pancras railway station at up to 140 mph.
 Main road links are the A28 which brings traffic from Canterbury and Ashford; and the A299, north coast route.
 The Saxon Shore Way Long distance footpath skirts the coast.

 There is an airport, now closed, at Manston, formerly RAF Manston, but later renamed by its commercial operators as Kent International Airport.
-The airport closed permanently on 15 May 2014.
-Because it was used as a U.S. airbase during the Second World War it has one of the longest runways in the UK, and while open it was designated by the United Nations as an emergency landing site for aircraft in trouble.
+The airport closed permanently on 15 May, 2014.
+Because it was used as a U.S. airbase during the Second World War it has one of the longest runways in the UK, and while open it was designated by the United Nations as an emergency landing site for aircraft.